tdegeus/mate-cluster/pages/queuing.rst

 .. note::

-  The customized ``myqstat`` script which is available on the furnace cluster.
+  The customized :ref:`monitoring_myqstat` script which is available on the furnace cluster.
 This script generates more readable reports of the currently running jobs.
 See also:

   * ``myqstat -h``